 So, I have found a few ways that can help tackle the fear for those who are more reluctant for change, and can help teams which are trying to implement technological changes.

 - The key is to start way before the new technology gets agreed - it's important to keep yourself and those around you up-to-date with technologies.
 You can build your IT skills through internal or external training, or even just in your personal time.
-There is plenty of help out there - for instance the Councils carry out an IT Junction, which gives you free access and help with computers: https://www.adur-worthing.gov.uk/it-junction/
+There is plenty of help out there - for instance the Councils carry out an IT Junction (now called the One Stop Junction), which gives you free access and help with computers - see: One Stop Junction

 - Accept that technologies need to move on.
 When they do there might be a few hiccups on the way, but eventually they will make your work and life much easier, increasing your confidence and giving you more time to tackle more important tasks.
 Try to see the benefits of the new technology, and invest in time to show your team how it will help.

 - When new technologies are being released, they need to be done in small steps.
 Don't overwhelm yourself or your team by trying to learn everything all in one go.
 Tech champions are a good idea to get a few non-tech savvy employees to learn the technology, so they can help others and explain how to use things in a simpler way.

 - Never to give up on yourself or your team.
 Have continuing mentoring and 'Lunch and Learn' sessions, until you or your team are fully confident and comfortable with the new technology.

 ... and finally, enjoy it!
 Learning new skills is fun!